sunfounder/pico-2w-kit/docs/source/pyproject/py_somatosensory_controller.rst

 7.11 Building a Somatosensory Controller
 ============================================

-In this exciting project, we'll create a **Somatosensory Controller** using the Raspberry Pi Pico 2w, an MPU6050 accelerometer and gyroscope module, and a servo motor.
+In this exciting project, we'll create a **Somatosensory Controller** using the Raspberry Pi Pico 2 W, an MPU6050 accelerometer and gyroscope module, and a servo motor.
 This device captures human motion—specifically the tilt of your hand—and translates it into movement of the servo motor.
 This technology is similar to that used in robotics and remote operation systems, such as surgical robots or robotic arms.

 **Required Components**